 Note that there are 11 room category levels and they range in size from 475 to 1000 square feet.
 Also, the rooms have the same design except for some of the suites which include a full kitchen.
 Rates at the St Kitts Marriott Resort & The Royal Beach Casino start at US$249 + 24.5% tax and service charge during the high season months.
 During the low season months, room rates start at US$199 + 24.5% tax and service charge.
 Check-in is generally at 4 pm and check-out at noon.

-For more information, visit website for the St Kitts Marriott Resort & The Royal Beach Casino.
-Also check room rates and travel deals via our travel partner: Expedia.com.
+For more information, visit the website for the St Kitts Marriott Resort & The Royal Beach Casino.
+Also, check room rates via our hotel pricing comparison website powered by HotelsCombined.com.

 Latest posts by Ursula Petula Barzey (see all)